Mariano-Github/Edge-Drivers-Beta/zigbee-light-multifunction-v6/README.md

 2. Added capability for information of the signal metric as in the last jump.
 In default history you don't see the events.
 In preferences you can enable visibility if you want to perform a troublesooting of the device signal.

-3. Added preference for ATTEMPT Restore State if Power Lost, using the cluster 0x0006 and the attributes 0x4003 (zigbee standard) and 0x8002 (Yours).
+3. Added preference for ATTEMPT Restore State if Power Lost, using the cluster 0x0006 and the attributes 0x4003 (zigbee standard) and 0x8002 (Tuya).
 I don't know of any bulb that works with this, but in the switch-level profile there are dimmers that could work.
 If I manage to discover or know by someone the clusters and attributes used by some manufacturer I will add it

 4. Added a non-visible capability, DriverVersion, which will warn in the event history once a day or when running an InfoChanged lifecycle that a new version of the driver is available that needs to be updated manually.
 It will be activated only when the driver is renamed (-OLD).